Local monomialization of a system of first integrals of Darboux type: Theorem : Dropping the invariant

-which clearly does not change the fact that the coordinate system is monomial.
-This is the coordinate system of the enunciate of the Lemma.\\ \\ Now, let $\umon{\xi}$ be a monomial which is \textbf{not} a first integral of $\theta.\mathcal{O}_p$, i.e., the multi-index $\xi$ doesn't belong to the span of the rows of $\boldsymbol{B}$.
-In this case, let us notice that:
+which does not change the fact that the coordinate system is monomial.
+This is the coordinate system of the enunciate of the Lemma.\\ \\ Now, let $\umon{\gamma}$ be a monomial which is \textbf{not} a first integral of ${\omega}\cdot \mathcal{O}_p$, i.e., the multi-index $\pmb{\gamma}$ doesn't belong to the span of the rows of $\pmb{B}$.
+In this case, in the coordinate system of the enunciate of the Lemma, we have that: